The Wald-Zoupas prescription for asymptotic charges at null infinity in general relativity: Introduction

 \section{Introduction}

 There has been a considerable revival of interest in asymptotic symmetries and their associated charges in general relativity in recent years.
 At null infinity in asymptotically flat spacetimes, these symmetries are elements of an infinite-dimensional symmetry group called the Bondi-Metzner-Sachs (BMS) group \cite{BBM, Sachs1}.
-A big reason for this revival of interest has been the conjecture by Strominger that these symmetries give rise to an infinite number of conservation laws which constrain classical gravitational scattering in asymptotically flat spacetimes.\footnote{This conjecture has now been partially proven, see e.g \cite{Tro, KP-GR-match} for details.} In a series of papers, conservation laws associated with these symmetries have also been shown to be related to soft graviton theorems \cite{He:2014laa,Strominger:2014pwa,Kapec:2015vwa,Avery:2015gxa,Campiglia:2015kxa,Campoleoni:2017mbt} and gravitational memory effects \cite{He:2014laa,Strominger:2014pwa,Pasterski:2015tva,HIW,Mao:2017wvx,Pate:2017fgt,Chatterjee:2017zeb} and have even been speculated to have a possible bearing on the black hole information paradox \cite{Hawking:2016msc,Strominger:2017aeh,Hawking:2016sgy,Flanagan:2021ojq}.\\
+A major reason for this revival of interest has been the conjecture by Strominger that these symmetries give rise to an infinite number of conservation laws which constrain classical gravitational scattering in asymptotically flat spacetimes.\footnote{This conjecture has been recently proven under certain regularity conditions on the spacetimes near spatial infinity, see \cite{Tro, KP-GR-match, Prabhu:2021cgk} for details.} In a series of papers, conservation laws associated with these symmetries have also been shown to be related to soft graviton theorems \cite{He:2014laa,Strominger:2014pwa,Kapec:2015vwa,Avery:2015gxa,Campiglia:2015kxa,Campoleoni:2017mbt} and gravitational memory effects \cite{He:2014laa,Strominger:2014pwa,Pasterski:2015tva,HIW,Mao:2017wvx,Pate:2017fgt,Chatterjee:2017zeb} and have even been speculated to have a possible bearing on the black hole information paradox \cite{Hawking:2016msc,Strominger:2017aeh,Hawking:2016sgy,Flanagan:2021ojq}.\\

 In this paper we consider the problem of deriving explicit general expressions for the charges associated with asymptotic symmetries at null infinity in vacuum general relativity.
-We list a set of criteria that these should satisfy to be physically reasonable and, using the prescription provided by Wald and Zoupas in \cite{WZ}, provide an explicit computation of the general expressions for these quantities.\\
+We list a set of criteria that these should satisfy to be physically reasonable and, using the prescription provided by Wald and Zoupas in \cite{WZ}, provide an explicit computation of the general expressions for these quantities.
+While such charge expressions have previously appeared in the literature \cite{Flanagan:2015pxa}, they have been obtained entirely in Bondi-Sachs coordinates.
+Using a fixed coordinate system from the outset makes the covariance and conformal-invariance of the resulting expressions difficult to verify.
+In this paper we obtain explicit expressions for these charges in terms of quantities defined on null infinity in a completely covariant manner.
+These covariant expressions can be used to obtain formulae in \emph{any} choice of coordinates one wishes to choose (see \cref{sec:coord}).\\

 We will consider \(4\)-dimensional asymptotically flat spacetimes defined in a coordinate independent manner through Penrose's conformal completion (see \cref{def:asym-flat}).
 In this picture, the null infinity of the original (physical) spacetime is represented by a smooth null surface \(\scri\) in the conformally-completed (unphysical) spacetime.
 This null surface has the topology of \(\scri \cong \bb R \times \bb S^2\) where \(\bb R\) represents the null directions and \(\bb S^2\) the angular directions at infinity.
 It then follows from the definition of asymptotic flatness that there is a certain \emph{universal} structure associated with \(\scri\) (see \cref{sec:univ-str}).
 This structure is universal in the sense that it is independent of which asymptotically flat physical spacetime is being considered and thus provides a ``fixed background'' at infinity which is common to all physical spacetimes.
 The infinitesimal diffeomorphisms (i.e. vector fields) which preserve this universal structure form the asymptotic symmetry algebra given by the BMS algebra (\cref{sec:bms}).\\